ZeroSumQuant/luca-dev-assistant/docs/task_log.md

   - Ran all tests to verify compatibility
   - Created handoff document at `docs/handoff/2025-05-14-1.md`
   - Prepared changes to address issue #17
+- **09:30 pm — Completed MCP integration tests** – addressed issue #25:
+  - Implemented comprehensive test suite for MCPClientManager and MCPAutogenBridge
+  - Created helper functions for mocking MCP protocol objects to pass validation
+  - Fixed async test handling with proper pytest-asyncio fixtures and patterns
+  - Added tests for error conditions with consistent error handling approach
+  - Improved test coverage to 77% for MCP components
+  - Added conditional integration test that can be enabled with RUN_MCP_INTEGRATION=1
+  - Created handoff document at `docs/handoff/2025-05-14-2.md`